terrathe2/MyBusRN/README.md

 ```

 ### iOS

+> **Note**: This app created using windows OS, so it cannot run ios app.
+It's recommended that you build this to Android phone.
+Because it's tested and running using android phone

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).